isomerpages/moe-yuanchingsec/_2024-intake-sec-1-registration/Important Information.md

 ### Section K: CCA Showcase and Parent Engagament Session

 <p></p><p style="text-align: justify;">The CCA showcase will be held on Friday, 13 Jan 2023 from 3:30pm to 5:30pm.
 Students will be brought to different CCA booths for some experience on the different CCAs offered by the school.
 Parents Engagement Session will be conducted from 6 – 8pm at the school hall and dinner will be provided.
-More details will be given at a later date. <br>
+More details will be given at a later date. <br></p>

 ### Section L: CCA Trials